The College Application Process

 6. Exploring and Gathering Information/Opportunities

 4 Steps to applying to college online

-Note any deadlines and early action dates.
+Note any deadlines, early action dates, or MERIT scholarship deadlines.
 The goal is to complete college applications by October 31st.
 Make sure to SUBMIT the application once you've completed ALL parts and double check for accuracy.
 Once the college receives any information from you, they will create a file.
 Colleges wait to receive all of the application requirements before they will consider your application.
 It is the student's responsibility to make sure that all required pieces are received by the college.

 Step 2: Request a transcript to be sent to your college(s).
 Make your request through www.parchment.com

 Step 3: Send your ACT/SAT score(s) to any colleges you are applying to if you haven't already done so.
 Recall when you register for a test, you are allowed to send the score to 4 colleges for free.
 To check which colleges have your score or to send your scores, go to www.actstudent.org or www.collegeboard.org.
 Sending your scores can take several weeks to process so do this ASAP.

 Step 4: Track your application, transcript, and test score to make sure they are received by the college.
 Colleges often times communicate with you through the email address you provide on your application or through an online portal that you log into and check.
 Know the system the college you're applying to uses so you can stay on top of admissions.

 Creating an account takes about 5 minutes.
 Create your account at home because it requires an electronic signature from your parent.

 2. Add Rochester High School as the school that has your transcript.